 PMI Impact Malaria in Niger

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Niger’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Niger’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-To advance malaria service delivery in Niger, IM is mainly focused on strengthening health provider competence, scaling up drug-based prevention, and rolling out integrated case management in communities.
+To advance malaria service delivery in Niger, IM focuses mainly on strengthening health provider competence, scaling up drug-based prevention, and rolling out integrated case management in communities.

 Malaria Country Context

 In Niger, the risk of malaria transmission varies by geographic region, with the entire population of 21.5 million people at risk of malaria.
 Six percent of the population lives in the hypo-endemic zone in the North, which covers the Sahara Desert and has episodic malaria transmission; 41% of the population lives in the meso-endemic zone in the Sahelian region where transmission is two to four months; and 53% of the population lives in the hyper-endemic zone in the South, with malaria transmission longer than six months.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria continues to be a leading cause of illness and death in Niger, particularly among children under the age of five.
 In 2018, the national health information system reported about 2.8 million confirmed cases of malaria, compared to a World Health Organization (WHO) estimate of 7.7 million cases.
 During this same time, Niger reported 2,300 deaths due to malaria while the WHO estimate was 17,200 malaria deaths.